The Light Rail Transit Association

 A recording of the latest talk is available for Members to view.
 See the ‘Past Meetings’ section of the ‘Members’ Online Meetings‘ page.

-The well-being and security of our members and supporters is a priority for the Association and with this in mind the LRTA members are urged to follow latest advice from their National Governments.
 Physical meetings are now being held by many Local Areas again.
 See the meetings page for both physical and online meetings.

 Upcoming Meetings